I have always had a peculiar fixation with small GNU/Linux distros, and I was wondering whether

 Jessie Beta, and, with the help of debfoster and refractasnapshot,

-I obtained minimal live ISO images of Devuan Jessie Beta that fit in about 256MB.
+I obtained minimal live ISO images of Devuan Jessie that fit in much less than 250MB.
+Since then,

 What do you get?

 The images contain around 560 packages in total, and include:

 All the images boot in a few seconds (yes, even with sysvinit!), and the running system requires between 20 MB and 35 MB or RAM.
 If we take into account memory allocated to kernel buffers, the userland is currently requiring less than 15 MB.

 The amd64 image requires only 74 MB of RAM to boot while the i386 image can boot with with as little as just 58 MB of RAM.

 The two accessible boot options ("access" and "access-toram", respectively the second and the fourth on the boot menu) emit a "beep" (CTRL+G) when they are selected, to be easily recogniseable, and enter into a dedicated runlevel (runlevel 4) which autologins root on tty1 and the user devuan on tty2-tty6.
 There is audible feedback on boot, and a simple chime (C-E-G-E-C) signals the end of the boot.